 The Holistic Approach or Integrative Medicine considers the whole animal, not just the physical signs.
 The patient’s physical and mental well being as well as diet, exercise, life-style and environmental influences are all important considerations.
 The aim is to allow the patient’s body to heal itself and not just to use drugs to cover up the signs.
-Therapies include the medical approaches or modalities of nutrition, supplements, herbal remedies, conventional western medicine, behavior modification, homeopathy, chiropractic adjustment, massage, physiotherapy and acupuncture.
+Therapies include the medical approaches or modalities of nutrition, supplements, herbal remedies, conventional western medicine, behavior modification and immune system support.
+We endorse and refer patients for physiotherapy, acupuncture, chiropractic adjustment, massage, homeopathy and Traditional Chinese Medicine.

 As each patient is unique, Dr Stogdale or Dr Hill approach each pet as an individual.
 Holistic medicine emphasizes health, normal activities and disease prevention.
-We emphasize nutrition while integrating elements from conventional and alternative medicine to complement each other.
+We emphasize nutrition while integrating elements from conventional and complementary medicine to enhance each other.
 This increases the pet’s overall health and normal life style.

 At Aesops, our approach is:

 - we listen to your concerns and consider them seriously;

 - we collect all the information available including your observations about your pet, your pet’s medical history and physical findings from the examination;